 Once these blood-sucking pests are in your property, it won’t be long before you start to notice their presence.

-If you aren’t sure of the signs of an infestation, then the how to tell if you have bed bugs page details exactly what to look for and where.
+If you aren’t sure of the signs of an infestation, then my how to tell if you have bed bugs page details exactly what to look for and where.

 Despite this, not everyone reacts to the bites, so you might notice other evidence such as black dots that look like dried ink on your bedding, mattress, and box spring.